misterorion/misterorion.com/content/posts/lambda-update-ami.md

 ```

-If you look closely, the Lambda sets the `desired` size to 2 and then sets it back to 1 after 15 minutes.
-This is enough time for the new instances to spin up, and applications to reach a healthy state and start receiving traffic from the load balancer.
+If you look closely, you'll notice the Lambda setting the `desired` size to 2 and then sets it back to 1 after 15 minutes.
+This is enough time for the new instances to spin up, applications to reach a healthy state and the load balancer to start sending traffic to them.
 This ensures zero downtime.

 ![ASG scheduled actions](../images/asg-scheduled-actions.png)

-Our ASG termination policy is configured to terminate instances with the oldest launch configuration first.
+> Our ASG termination policy is configured to terminate instances with the oldest launch configuration first.

 The trickiest bit I encountered coding this was getting the current launch template AMI.
 The response `dictionary` containing the template information is convoluted, so it took some time to suss out the location of `ImageId`.